top of page

 Grill the lamb on a charcoal grill till cooked, about 3 minutes a side or longer if preferred.

-Alternatively, heat the broiler in your oven and broil about 5 inches from the top for 4 minutes a side, till charred.
+Alternatively, heat the broiler in your oven and broil about 5 inches from the top for 4 minutes on each side, until charred.

 • Facebook